 However, generally speaking, cleansing workers will not commit any offence when handling NCW during the process of waste collection services, and they can continue to handle waste that escaped from designated bags which have been damaged during normal handling and transportation, or waste with its designated labels detached during normal handling and transportation.
-However, cleansing workers should properly wrap such waste in designated bags or affix with new designated labels before handing it over to the FEHD, the FEHD's contractors or PWCs using RCVs with rear compactors.
+However, cleansing workers should properly wrap such waste in designated bags or affix with new designated labels before handing it over to the FEHD or waste collectors.
 Otherwise, they may commit an offence.